Fort Sumner in De Baca County, New Mexico — The American Mountains (Southwest)

 Erected by New Mexico Historic Preservation Division.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 14, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 587 times since then and 61 times this year.
+It was originally submitted on May 14, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 638 times since then.
 Photos: 1, 2, 3. submitted on May 14, 2014, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.